3tilley/rudvent-of-code/rudvent-lib/README.md

 ![image](https://github.com/3tilley/rudvent-of-code/assets/1138504/d3961cb3-3938-44b1-b181-b6e54c4a1a39)

-This will generate you a template for a ne day like the below, where you can fill in the types and the gaps.
+This will generate you a template for a new day like the below, where you can fill in the types and the gaps.

 ```rust
 // Update these types to reflect the types you want to use to solve the problems.
 These